Run37927/2800-202210-DTC16/README.md

 ## Description
-A virtual experience for anyone who misses vacation but cannot go
+A virtual experience webapp to help people who are impacted by social/physical reasons to relive their happiest moments with visual and audio augmentation.

 ---